isg-software/progresspie/README.md

 	* `$.fn.progressPie.Mode.CSS`: The colors (`stroke` of foreground and background and `fill` of background) as well as the `vertical-align` style of the root `svg` element are left unspecified.
 If this mode is chosen, you have to define the colors and vertical alignment via CSS rules (see examples)!
 * `strokeWidth`: number.
 Default is `2`.
 Determines the stroke with of the background circle.
 * `strokeColor`: string, color code.
 Default is `undefined`.
 If undefined, the background circle is drawn in the same color as the rest of the pie.
 If set to a color code like `#ddd` or `silver`, this defines the color of the background circle.
-* `overlap`: boolean, defaults to true.
+* `overlap`: boolean, defaults to `true`.
 If `true`, the foreground (pie/ring segment) is drawn full size, i.e. with the same radius as the background circle, so the foreground overlaps the background.
 This is usually only visible, if the `strokeColor` (color of the background circle) is set and differs from the foreground's color.
 Set this to `false` in order to fit the foreground (pie/ring) inside the blank space of the background circle.
 * `ringWidth`: number.
 Default is `undefined`.
 If undefined, a portion of the pie will be filled, cut out just to the center of the circle (like a partial sweep of a radar).
 If ringWidth is a number, only the outer rim of this piece of the pie is drawn, leaving an empty circle in the middle with diameter `size-2*ringWidth`.
 If no `strokeColor` is defined (and `overlap` is true) `ringWidth` must be greater than `strokeWidth` in order for the (partial) ring to be visible.
 (See examples)
 * `ringEndsRounded`: boolean.
 Default is `false`.
 Only applicable if `ringWidth` is defined, ignored in pie mode.
 If a ring is drawn, both ends of the ring are normally cut rectangularly.
 Enabling this option draws a semicircle cap on each end.
 This might look prettier especially for very large graphics with usually `strokeWidth === 0`.
 Note however that, the higher the `ringWidth` value, the longer the ring seems, for the semicircles are _added_ to the ring.
 Very high values like 99% will then look like a full 100% (for the semi circle ends overlap).
 * `prepend`: boolean.
 Default is `true`.
 If true, the pie will be inserted at the beginning of the element's content, followed by the separator string.
 If `false`, the separator string followed by the pie will be appended to the element's content.
 If the target element is completely empty, the pie will become the sole content, this option (as well as the `separator` option, see below, will be ignored).